-We often here about this in terms of possessions, the less things you own, the clearer your mind can be to focus on your passions.
+We often hear about this in terms of possessions, the fewer things you own, the clearer your mind can be to focus on your passions.
 The same goes for your finances.
-The less expenses you have, the more time you can spend enjoying the money you do have.
+The fewer expenses you have, the more time you can spend enjoying the money you do have.
 Do you have an outstanding loan you are only paying the minimum balance on?
 Focus on getting it paid off and that will be one less item eating away at your budget.

 There is a retirement crisis currently underway.
 Why is this?
 Because people don’t save during their working years to fund their golden years.
-The Economic Policy Institute recently released are startling report about American’s retirement savings.
+The Economic Policy Institute recently released is a startling report about American’s retirement savings.

 The graph above shows the median account values of retirement savings for a given age group.
 The overall median among all age groups is a meager $5,000 while the median value for those closest to retirement, 56-61 age group, have only $17,000 saved up.

 Retirees are relying on Social Security by larger percentages these days.
-Nearly 2 out of every 3 retirees relies on Social Security for at least 90% of their retirement income.
-No matter your current age, there are ways to insure that you are setting yourself up for success in your later years.
+Nearly 2 out of every 3 retirees rely on Social Security for at least 90% of their retirement income.
+No matter your current age, there are ways to ensure that you are setting yourself up for success in your later years.
 Here are the steps I followed to have my current retirement savings:

 Start an IRA.
 I prefer a Roth IRA because it is money you will never be taxed on again, and is a good complement to a 401k (which you will pay income tax on in the future).
 Go to Vanguard’s website and get one started in a matter of minutes.